Ares1510/MNIST/README.md

 And to my surprise Kaggle scored this submission at 99.071%!
 Now we're getting somewhere.

 4th Iteration -
-After learning about the benefits of cloud training and Paperspace, I decided feed the model more images using data augmentation.
+After learning about the benefits of cloud training and Paperspace, I decided to feed the model more images using data augmentation.
 Looking at the previous training progress, I could see that the model was learning well, but it was learning very slowly.
 I decided to switch to the Adam optimizer which helped speed up the training.
 I also increased the epochs to 30.
 Lo and behold!
 99.5% on Kaggle with a rank of 391!
 Not bad at all.